 These estimates hold also for the piecewise-constant interpolants if $L^p(I;\cdot)$ or $L^{p'}(I;\cdot)$ are replaced by the space of vector-valued measures.

-{\it Step 3: Existence of a solution to \eq{Euler-large-disc}}.
-The rigorous proof of existence of a solution $(\varrho_\tau^k,\vv_\tau^k)$ of the subsystem (\ref{Euler-large-disc}a,b) is slightly delicate.
-Convincing arguments may rely on a suitable regularization towards quasilinear elliptic system for which standard theory can be used, and the a subsequent limit passage.
+{\it Step 3: Existence of a solution to \eq{EUL-L-disc}}.
+The rigorous proof of existence of a solution $(\varrho_\tau^k,\vv_\tau^k)$ of the subsystem (\ref{EUL-L-disc}a,b) is slightly delicate.
+Convincing arguments can rely on a suitable regularization towards a quasilinear elliptic system as specified in \eq{EUL-L-disc-heter} below, for which standard theory can be used, and the{n} a subsequent limit passage.

 Due to \eq{Euler-small-est1} with $p>3$, we know, in particular, that